open-data-fabric/open-data-fabric/open-data-fabric.md

 ![Diagram: Watermarks in the Stream](images/watermarks_in_stream.svg)

 When performing time-based windowed operation, aggregations, or joins it is important to know when a certain time window can be considered closed.
-Watermark tells the system "You most likely will not get event with time less than `T` any more".
+Watermark tells the system "You most likely will not get event with time less than `T` anymore".

 In the [Root Dataset](#root-dataset) events can still arrive even after their time interval has been already been closed by the watermark.
 Such events are considered "late" and it's up to the individual [Queries](#query) to decide how to handle them.
 They can be simply ignored, emitted into a side output, or still considered by emitting the "correction" event into the output.

 Watermarks in the system are defined per every [Metadata Block](#metadata-chain).
-By default the [Root Dataset](#root-dataset) will assign the watermark to the maximum observed [Event Time](#event-time) in the [Data Slice](#data-slice).
+By default, the [Root Dataset](#root-dataset) will assign the watermark to the maximum observed [Event Time](#event-time) in the [Data Slice](#data-slice).
 You can and should override this behavior if you expect events to arrive out-of-order to some degree, e.g. offsetting the watermark by `1 day` prior to last seen event.

 ![Diagram: Watermarks in Time Domains](images/watermarks_vs_time.svg)